 This means that the boundary between public bodies, whose decisions can be subject to judicial review, and the private sector, whose decisions generally are not, is constantly evolving.

 Historically judicial review has been perceived primarily as a remedy for aggrieved individuals in immigration and planning cases.
-However in recent years it has been used more widely by commercial parties to challenge a variety of public law decisions, from EU Directives and primary legislation, to the decisions of regulatory authorities, both statutory and non-statutory including industry trade associations, the Financial Conduct Authroity, Prudential Regulatory Authority and HM Revenue and Customs.
+However in recent years it has been used more widely by commercial parties to challenge a variety of public law decisions, from EU directives and primary legislation, to the decisions of regulatory authorities, both statutory and non-statutory including industry trade associations, the Financial Conduct Authority, Prudential Regulatory Authority and HM Revenue and Customs.